Allegheny-Computer-Science-102-F2020/cs102-F2020-plans/emails/introduction-2020-08-10.md

 final version of each laboratory and practical assignment and examination.

-Taking inspiration from the principles of specification-based grading, the grade that a student receives on this assignment will have the following components:
+Taking inspiration from the principles of specification-based grading, the grade that a student receives on laboratory assignments will have the following components:

-    - Percentage of Correct GatorGrader Checks: Students are encouraged to repeatedly try to implement a Java program that passes all of GatorGrader's checks by, for instance, creating a program that produces the correct output.
+    - Percentage of Correct GatorGrader Checks: Students are encouraged to repeatedly try to implement a Python program that passes all of GatorGrader's checks by, for instance, creating a program that produces the correct output.
 Students should also repeatedly revise their technical writing to ensure that it also passes all of GatorGrader's checks about,